-“Make 2nds Count is dedicated to making women and men living with secondary breast cancer count.
+According to their website, “Make 2nds Count is dedicated to making women and men living with secondary breast cancer count.
 We aim to do this by raising funds to support research specifically into secondary breast cancer.
 The research will work towards extending and improving the quality of life for patients battling against this currently treatable yet incurable disease.”

 To donate to Make 2nds Count follow this link to the donation page on their website.